Covid 19 coronavirus: Covid-19 testing at Port of Tauranga

 "We are grateful for port users' patience and understanding and will share more information as soon as we can."

-A spokeswoman for the Port said up to 6000 people have been through the Port gates since July 21 and those who have had contact with ships will be prioritised for testing.
+A spokeswoman for the port said up to 6000 people have been through the gates since July 21 and those who have had contact with ships will be prioritised for testing.

-She said if a test was found positive the Port would follow Ministry of Health guidelines to contact trace and isolate close contacts.
+She said if a test was found positive the port would follow Ministry of Health guidelines to contact trace and isolate close contacts.

 "Work groups are separated at the moment due to Covid-19 precautions so it would be highly unlikely that any infection would spread far."